-For the 2024 fiscal year, our grants are moving forward and gaining momentum.
-Sustainability discussions are at the forefront of our efforts, ensuring that we can make lasting and impactful changes in our communities to improve outcomes for youth and families.
-While we continue to navigate the uncertainties of grant funding, we are actively pursuing additional federal support for future projects that address the evolving needs of the communities we serve.
-Alongside federal funding, we remain committed to securing local and foundational resources to foster resilience and independence for families and youth facing challenges.
+For the 2024 fiscal year, our grants continued to move forward and build momentum across our five-county service area.
+Sustainability discussions remained at the forefront of our efforts, ensuring that we can make lasting and impactful changes in our communities to improve outcomes for youth and families.
+While we continue to navigate the uncertainties of grant funding, we actively pursued additional federal, state, and local resources to sustain prevention, intervention, and family support programming.
+Alongside federal funding, we remain committed to securing local and foundational support to foster resilience and independence for families and youth facing challenges.